Home HeadphonesHeadphone Buying GuidesThe 5 Most Durable Headphones Of All Time

 It represents ingenuity that still lives on today.

-An ongoing trend in this article is the fact that these headphones were built during a much different time but are still wildly popular to this day.
+An ongoing trend in this article is the fact that these headphones were built during a much different time, but are still wildly popular to this day.

 Again, that speaks to their prolonged and seemingly never-ending tenure at the top.

-who takes top honors today?
+Speaking of the best, who takes top honors today?

 #1